ARM-software/arm-trusted-firmware/docs/user-guide.md

     that wish to optimise memory usage for page tables need to set this flag to 1 and must override the related macros.

+*   'ARM_BL31_IN_DRAM': Boolean option to select loading of BL31 in TZC secured DRAM.
+By default, BL31 is in the secure SRAM.
+Set this flag to 1 to load BL31 in TZC secured DRAM.
+If TSP is present, then setting this option also sets the TSP location to DRAM and ignores the `ARM_TSP_RAM_LOCATION` build flag.

 #### ARM CSS platform specific build options

 *   `CSS_DETECT_PRE_1_7_0_SCP`: Boolean flag to detect SCP version